what1s1ove/bsa-certificate-updates/readme.md

 ```
 GRADUATION_STATUS =
-  IF studentGrade >= 3.00 AND < 3.80 THEN 'Satisfactorily'
+  IF studentGrade >= 0 AND < 3.79 THEN ''
-  OTHERWISE IF studentGrade >= 3.80 AND < 4.60 THEN 'Well'
+  OTHERWISE IF studentGrade >= 3.80 AND < 4.59 THEN 'High'
-  OTHERWISE IF studentGrade >= 4.60 THEN 'Excellent'
+  OTHERWISE IF studentGrade >= 4.60 THEN 'Highest'
 ```

 ```